 Whenever possible, divorcing spouses should try to agree to a property division.
 This allows the spouses to maintain control of any final order rather than giving this power to the court.

-There are various strategies and methods of dispute resolution available for dividing executive-level assets.
+Our skilled Denver property division lawyers use various strategies and methods of dispute resolution available for dividing executive-level assets.
 For instance, able spouses may be able to work with their attorneys to negotiate a settlement.

 Should negotiations fail, mediation is a viable option to resolve any outstanding property differences.
 If privacy is of utmost concern, executive spouses can choose to go before an arbitrator for final decision-making rather than litigate in a public court.